Paul Paray: Conductor

 According to Grove, Paray gained a reputation as "a reliable conductor in a wide range of the classical repertory".
 The British magazine Gramophone, reviewing the release of his Mercury recordings on 45 CDs, classed him as a great conductor and said that he created a magnificent ensemble during his ten years as the Detroit Symphony Orchestra's music director.
 The New York Times said of him, "He was credited with establishing the Detroit Symphony as a thoroughly professional ensemble of national stature, and within two years after taking it over, he brought it to New York for its first concert here".
 The same paper remarked "Mr Paray limited his conducting of 20th‐century works to those of a conservative stamp".

 Honours

 Paray was elected to the Académie des Beaux-Arts in 1950.
-His awards included a doctorate of law from Wayne University, the City Medal from Tel Aviv, and honorary citizenships of Detroit, Diemeringen, Le Tréport and Monaco.
+His awards included a doctorate of law from Wayne State University, the City Medal from Tel Aviv, and honorary citizenships of Detroit, Diemeringen, Le Tréport and Monaco.
 He was named a Grand Officer of the Order of Grimaldi in 1967, and awarded the Grand Cross of the National Order of Merit in 1971.
 In the Legion of Honour, like Saint-Saëns and Fauré before him, he was promoted to the highest rank, Grand Cross.